Skip to content

 Guardrails

-• Use existing v0.1 event types only
+• Use the normal projected event view only

 • Record normal trace evidence before aborting